Dust sample, quantitative fungal culture [C120]

 Field sample collection

 - This test requires the use of an instrument that permits a high sampling flow rate.
 Instruments including the RCS High Flow, the Andersen N6 and the SAS sampler are suitable, however validation studies have so far only been completed on the Andersen N6.
 The test requires the collection of a total of 1 cubic metre of air on tandemly collected samples which together are considered as a single sample for the purposes of evaluating the airborne fungal concentration against the target action level of 1 CFU/m³.
-The medium used for this test should be modified Sabouraud’s Glucose agar amended with chloramphenicol.
-This modified agar is a proprietary Sporometrics medium with which we are pleased to provide our clients interested in using this test.
+A proprietary sampling medium is used for this test, which we are pleased to provide to clients.

 - Prior to use, the sampling head and exterior of the device should be disinfected with 70% isopropyl alcohol and allowed to dry.
 This treatment will help to prevent carry-over contamination from previous usages.
 As well, a clearly-defined sampling plan should be constructed before beginning sampling.